ulysseses/coding-challenge/README.md

 1. At the root directory, run `make rolling_median` to build the executable.
 Optionally run `make test` to run the googletest unit tests.
 2. Run `./rolling_median <input filename> <output filename>`.
 Alternatively, `cd` into `insight_testsuite` and run `./run_tests.sh` to test `rolling_median` on your own test data.
 Feel free to add your own tests.

+## Notes

-Note: `insight_testsuite/test_victor` contains the googletest unit tests.
+* `insight_testsuite/test_victor` contains the googletest unit tests.
 These unit tests don't use text files to validate output against, but they still test the code against sample data the code may see in a real setting.
+This includes situations where old edges are updated with new times, transactions coming in out of order, and transactions coming in more than 60 seconds of each other.
 I apologize if this is not in accordance with the _required_ repo directory structure.

-Note: Please read the header files located in `src/victor`.
+* Please read the header files located in `src/victor`.
 They contain documentation on the implementation details and public API of the code used.

+---

+Author: Victor Chen

+Date: 07/11/2016

+Email: vlchen91 \<at\> gmail \<dot\> com